-The actions recommended in the implementation guide reflect the high level outcomes of the LCS, as well engagement with the community; input from the Community Advisory Task Force (CATF), and County staff and department directors, and practices in many other communities.
+The actions recommended in the Implementation Guide reflect the high-level outcomes of the LCS, as well as engagement with the community; input from the Community Advisory Task Force (CATF), County staff and department directors, and best practices in many other communities.

-An important component of this project was the high-level economic modeling of some of the low-carbon opportunities.
+An important component of this project was the consultant's high-level economic modeling of some of the low-carbon opportunities.
 Transitioning to a low-carbon economy will require investments in all sectors of the community.
-Implementing the low-carbon scenario is projected to generate a net return of \$5.6 billion across the county above the business-as-planned (BAP) scenario.
+Implementing the low-carbon scenario is projected to generate a net return of \$12.3 billion across the county above the business-as-planned (BAP) scenario.
 The net return is based on savings in operations and maintenance, savings in energy costs, and revenue generation.
-The overall investment across the county amounts to \$11.7 billion while savings amount to \$17.3 billion.
+The overall investment across the county amounts to \$8 billion, while savings amount to \$23 billion.

-Implementing the LCS will also generate job growth in Clackamas County, with the estimated creation of 36,000 person-years of employment between 2023 and 2050.
+Implementing the LCS will also generate job growth in Clackamas County, with the estimated creation of 36,000 person-years of employment2 between 2023 and 2050.

-The actual costs of mitigation to Clackamas County residents and businesses would in many cases be lower than the conservative assumptions made in this analysis, as incentives and rebates currently available through local, state, and federal programs are not included in the analysis.
+In many cases the actual costs of implementing the LCS to Clackamas County residents and businesses will be lower than the conservative assumptions made in this analysis.
+That is the case because incentives and rebates currently available through local, state, and federal programs are not included in the analysis.
 Investigating all financial tools available to the County and other community stakeholders will be critical for the implementation of the low-carbon actions.

-Transitioning to a low-carbon economy is essential to addressing the effects of climate change and ensure a viable, sustainable future for Clackamas County.
+Transitioning to a low-carbon economy is essential to addressing the effects of climate change and ensuring a viable, sustainable future for Clackamas County.
 Implementing a low-carbon scenario will require investments in all sectors of the community, including residents, businesses, institutions, and government.
 However, these investments will yield significant returns in terms of energy savings, revenue generation and job growth.
 Climate action taken today will ensure that Clackamas County's carbon neutral future is a bright one.